SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/timeseries.md

 * `DEL /measurements/measurement/`

 In version 10.16 the parameters `dateFrom` and `dateTo` are not supported.
 In 10.17+ they must be truncated to full hours (for example, `2022-08-19T14:00:00.000Z`), otherwise an error is returned.
-Instead, in 10.16 retention rules can be used to remove expired measurements data from the Operational Store.
+Instead, use retention rules to remove expired measurements data from the Operational Store in version 10.16 and below.

 ### How to check whether time series collections are enabled